 Provide contour maps of predicted ground level concentrations and frequency contour plots for typical and maximum emissions under the expected range of meteorological conditions including the worst case.
-The averaging period for ground-level concentrations of contaminants modelled will be consistent with the relevant averaging periods for air quality indicators and goals in the EPP(Air) and the National Environmental Protection (Ambient Air Quality) Measure.
+The averaging period for ground-level concentrations of contaminants modelled will be consistent with the relevant averaging periods for air quality indicators and goals in the Environmental Protection (Air) Policy 2008 and the National Environmental Protection (Ambient Air Quality) Measure.
 For example, the modelling of sulfur dioxide must be conducted for 1-hour, 24-hours and annual averaging periods.

 Compare the predicted ground level concentrations to the air quality objectives, and best practice national and international source emission standards.
-Consider the close proximity of the Blackwater Township to the proposed project site and describe any situations where people, ecosystems or an agricultural use would experience concentrations above an objective.
-Assess the human health risk associated with emissions from the project for all contaminants whether or not they are covered by the National Environmental Protection Council (Ambient Air Quality) Measure or the EPP(Air).
+Describe any situations where people, ecosystems or an agricultural use would experience concentrations above an objective.
+Assess the human health risk associated with emissions from the project for all contaminants whether or not they are covered by the National Environmental Protection (Ambient Air Quality) Measure or the EPP(Air).
 Assess potential impacts of emissions on ecosystems or agricultural uses of the environment.

-Assess the potential cumulative impacts or interaction between the emissions from the project and other emissions in the airshed, particularly considering the close proximity of adjoining coal mines.
+Assess the potential cumulative impacts or interaction between the emissions from the project and other emissions in the airshed.
 For example, it may be necessary to evaluate whether nitrogen oxides and volatile organic compounds emissions from the project and other sources within the region would contribute to the generation of photochemical smog, or whether sulfur dioxide emissions would acidify rain or dew.